retran/meow/README.md

 ## 🤝 Contributing

-Contributions are welcome to help improve meow!
+Contributions are welcome to help improve `meow`!
 Here's how you can help:

 ### Ways to Contribute